fmarino-ipzs/eid-it-wallet-docs/docs/en/test-plans.rst

 ---------------------------------

 This section provides the set of test cases for verifying conformance of a Credential Issuance implementations to the technical rules defined in the IT-Wallet ecosystem.
-Tests related to both PID and (Q)EAA Providers are related to the issuance of credential of public interest, as published within the Credential Catalogue.
+Tests related to Credential Issuer are related to the issuance of Credential of Public Interest, as published within the Credential Catalogue.

 .. note::
   References about official OpenID4VCI test plans will update this section in future releases.